fossabot/everpl/docs/source/api/handling_errors.rst

 This error can be thrown on any request.
 It may indicate that:

-- a request was completely valid but server catched some internal error.
+- a request was completely valid but server caught some internal error.

 In this situation there is nothing to do from the client-side.
 Please,